tylergraham117/tylergraham-site/content/Notes/04 - Efforts/YouTube Videos/why is vintage stuff so popular?.md

 ##### 1960s
 The 60s sees a continuation of mid century modern design, but there's a counterculture blossoming.

-We see this huge rise in individualism now that time has past since the war.
+We see this huge rise in individualism now that time has passed since the war.

 The youths are rebelling against tradition and America is changing.
-We've got the civil rights movement, women's right's movement, these dudes. (the Beatles)
+~~We've got the civil rights movement, women's right's movement, these dudes. (the Beatles)~~

 Everything in design from fashion to home decor gets more dynamic and colorful.
 ~~There's a playfulness in it.~~

 All these boomers are being born families want bigger houses to accommodate them.

-Economic prosperity is driving trends, so things like matching furniture become a status symbol.
-It showed you that you could afford to buy a whole room full of furniture all at the same time.
+~~Economic prosperity is driving trends, so things like matching furniture become a status symbol.
+It showed you that you could afford to buy a whole room full of furniture all at the same time.~~

 ##### 1970s
 In the 70s, people want to bring more natural colors and materials into the home.
 House plants become a big thing, and so do things like wicker, rattan, and macrame.

-There's also like this big oil crisis that had people waiting in line for gas.
+~~There's also like this big oil crisis that had people waiting in line for gas.
-That probably had something to do with people not using as many colorful plastics as in the 60s.
+That probably had something to do with people not using as many colorful plastics as in the 60s.~~

 There's shaggy rugs, busy wallpaper, and very little black or white.
 Just so. much. color.
 And disco!